 A quick stop Near Soper's Hole BVI.
 I don't think I could even call it a beach.
 It was the best spot I could find though on the western Tortola end to take a break.
 Everything else was private property.

 Unfortunately I didn't take any pics of the actual crossing from Tortola to Jost Van Dyke.
 It was a hard 5 hour paddle across the ocean.
 The winds were closer to 20mph with 2-3' chop.
 I lost count how many times I fell off the board.
-I took all my wits to keep looking in every direction for boats.
+I took all my wits and to keep looking in every direction for boats.
 The shipping channel was busy.
 Huge ferries, cargo transports, personal catamarans and every other tourist out there renting a boat.

 You can see the distance was no short amount.
 I left on the far left of St John and paddled to where the blue dot is.